LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Unlike other plugins, this plugin follows a syntax similar to [Shape meter]().

-First, to speceify a process description we write processing, followed by a hyphen, then the process name.
+First, to specify a process description we write processing, followed by a hyphen, then the process name.

 ```ini
 Processing-Main=
 ```

-Here we speceify the [process properties](), Like [Channels](), [Handlers]() and other properties seperated by a '|' (pipe symbol).
+Here we specify the [process properties](), Like [Channels](), [Handlers]() and other properties separated by a '|' (pipe symbol).

 ```ini
 Processing-Main=Channels Auto | Handlers MainHandler | Filter Like-a
 ```

-a property may have more than one option, we can write multible comma-separated options.
+a property may have more than one option, we can write multiple comma-separated options.
 Like so:

 ```ini
 Processing-Main=Channels Left, Right | Handlers MainHandler1, MainHandler2 | Filter Like-a
 ```

-Now lets speceify what handlers do. <br/>
+Now lets specify what handlers do. <br/>
 We write Handler, followed by a hyphen, then the handler name.

 ```ini
 Handler-MainHandler1=
 ```

-Then we speceify its [Type]().
+Then we specify its [Type]().

 There are many types available, in this example we will choose [fft]() type, since we are going to create a [Specturm]().